 3) English Language Requirements

 Applicants with undergraduate training at a university where English is not the primary language of instruction, must demonstrate sufficient English language proficiency through one of the approved English language proficiency examinations.
-The examining body must send results directly to the Graduate Program in the Allard School of Law.
+The examining body must send results directly to the Graduate Program at Allard Hall.
 Please consult Graduate Studies for further information about English proficiency requirements including department requirements.
-The Graduate Program in Law requires:
+The Graduate Program at Allard Hall requires:

 - TOEFL: minimum score of 100, of which the reading, listening and writing component minimum is 75.
 Please indicate that our institution code is: 0965 and department code is 03.